leonardodls/chapter2-balance-sheet-parts/assets/public/LO1_Analyze_a_Transaction/03_Transaction_Obtain_Loan_from_Bank.md

  {"type":"spreadsheet-DLSleonardo-v2","options":{"data":{"itemId":"leo-leonardo-dev-581"}}}
 ```

+Following table illustrates the impact of this transaction on the "Financial Statements" of Rose Designs:

 ```
 [cosmatt-widget]
  {"type":"spreadsheet-DLSleonardo-v2","options":{"data":{"itemId":"leo-leonardo-dev-582"}}}
 ```

-**Step 1: Identify the accounts and account type.** The two accounts involved are Cash (Asset) and Notes Payable (Liability).
+### Step 1: Identify the accounts and account type.

+The two accounts involved are Cash (Asset) and Notes Payable (Liability).

 Remember, a Notes Payable involves a liability that is long term or due in more than one year.

-**Step 2: Decide if each account increases or decreases.** Cash increases.
+### Step 2: Decide if each account increases or decreases.

+Cash increases.
 The business has more cash than it had before.
 Notes Payable increases.
 The business now owes more debt than it did before.

-**Step 3: Determine the impact on the financial statements.** The balance sheet reflects a $80,000 increase to the asset, Cash, and to the liability, Notes Payable.
+### Step 3: Determine the impact on the financial statements.

+The balance sheet reflects a $80,000 increase to the asset, Cash, and to the liability, Notes Payable.
 The statement of cash flows, financing, increases by $80,000.

 ## Accounting in your business